nGin482/Read-List/README.md

     - will be updating story in read list DB

 ## To Do
-1. Interested component
+1. Reading List component
 2. Search function for stories interested --> by title + id + fandom
 3. Mobile Design
+4. NotificationError service - discord.js
-4. Update styles
+5. Update styles
-5. Update Documentation
+6. Update Documentation
-6. Deploy
+7. Deploy